FY2022 represents the fiscal year 2021-22 from 1 April 2021 to 31 March 2022 andanalogously for 2021 and FY previously such labelled years.

 The Company has an adequate Internal Control System commensurate with the size scaleand complexity of its operations.
 To maintain its objectivity and independence theInternal Auditor reports to the Chairman of the Audit Committee of the Board.

 Internal Audit is conducted by an Independent Professional Firm of CharteredAccountants.
 The Internal Audit Reports are reviewed and discussed with the seniormanagement team.
 The representative of Statutory Auditors and the Internal Auditors arepermanent invitees to the Audit Committee meetings.
 The measures as suggested by the AuditCommittee are implemented as per the direction of the Audit Committee.

-a) Officials of the Company have defined authority and responsibilities within whichthey perform their duty;
+The controls comprise of: a) Oicials of the Company have deined authority andresponsibilities within which they perform their duty;

 b) All the Banking transactions are under joint authority and no individualauthorization is given;